Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Fire codes prevent cruise ships from having irons in staterooms, but irons are available for your use in the laundry rooms.
 Speaking of laundry, you can charge the cost of self-service laundry to your room key by swiping it through the readers on the washers and dryers.

 Inside staterooms have no window (except the “secret porthole” rooms on the Wonder and Magic that are classified as inside but have an obstructed porthole).
 Inside staterooms on the Dream and Fantasy ships do have the “virtual porthole” that provides some light.
 It can be turned off with a switch by the bed.
-Bear in mind that on the Wonder, Magic and Wish (or on the Dream and Fantasy with the virtual porthole turned off), inside staterooms have no external light coming in to wake you up in the morning or give you a sense of what time it is.
+Bear in mind that on the Wonder, Magic, Wish, Treasure & Destiny (or on the Dream and Fantasy with the virtual porthole turned off), inside staterooms have no external light coming in to wake you up in the morning or give you a sense of what time it is.
 So if you’re anxious to get up and go in the morning, make sure you set an alarm or request a wake-up call.

 A portable hair dryer can be found in a bag in the bathroom or in a desk drawer (call Guest Services if you can’t find it).
 It must be plugged into a European (220V) outlet at the desk.
 If you happen to be in a stateroom that also has a built-in hair dryer in the bathroom attached to the wall, we recommend leaving it alone; they don’t work well.
 Use the one in the drawer.